 A lot of exercising can cause joint pain.
 It is not something to worry about, rather it is an indication of slowing down.
 Resting and elevating feet at night may help ease the pain.

 Hip pain may bother you throughout pregnancy.
 It may be caused by sciatic nerve.

-Hand and Wrist pain also known as a Carpal Tunnel Syndrome is common during pregnancy.
-Fluid gain along with weight gain, can cause increased pressure at the wrist, triggering pain in wrist and hands.
+Hand and Wrist pain is also known as Carpal Tunnel Syndrome is common during pregnancy.
+Fluid gain along with weight gain can cause increased pressure at the wrist, triggering pain in the wrist and hands.

 Are Headaches Normal during early pregnancy?

-Headaches are very common during first trimester.
-It is caused by hormonal changes and increase in blood volume.
+Headaches are very common during the first trimester.
+It is caused by hormonal changes and increases in blood volume.
 Common causes of headaches are

 - Low blood sugar